 If a worksheet includes many sheets, it is easy to select a particular sheet by using the sheet arguments.
 We can specify the name of the sheet or the sheet index.
 We can verify if both function returns the same output with identical().

-example <- readxl_example("datasets.xlsx")
+readxl_example("datasets.xlsx")

-quake <- read_excel(example, sheet = "quakes")
+example <- read_excel(example, sheet = "quakes")

-quake_1 <-read_excel(example, sheet = 4)
+quake <-1 <-read_excel(example, sheet = 4)

-identical(quake, quake_1)
+quake_identical(quake, quake_1)

 ## [1] TRUE